The Missing Cross to Purity

 their tenderness should be the same to all little children in the truth,

-that can hardly go without leading,
+who can hardly go without leading,

-that sometimes may fall into the dirt and ditch, and slip aside,
+so that sometimes may fall into the dirt and ditch, and slip aside,

 and then be troubled, and cry.